Walking through northern Taiwan: A journey to deepen understanding of Taiwan through new encounters

 画像

-Taiwan New Culture Movement Memorial Hall (formerly Taipei North Police Station)
+Taiwan New Cultural Movement Memorial Museum (formerly Taipei North Police Station)

 It is said that Taiwanese people first became aware of their identity as Taiwanese during the Japanese colonial period, stemming from the unequal treatment of Japanese and Taiwanese people by the Japanese colonial government.